SutekhVRC/VOR/docs/example.md

 The current fix is to use the Packet Filter (PF) in VOR to filter out the "spammy" parameters.
 - My premade config for common spammy parameters can be found [here](https://github.com/SutekhVRC/VOR/blob/main/Premade-Configs/PF/Filter%20VRChat%20Spam/VOR_PF.json).
 Replace your current config with the above linked VOR_PF json file.
 The app config directory will be different depending on the platform you are on (Linux or Windows).
-The windows VOR configuration folder is in your AppData Roaming directory.
+The windows VOR configuration folder is in your AppData Roaming (%appdata%) directory.
 On Linux it may vary.

 ### Applications